Darnethal0z/Anweddol-server/docs/source/technical_specifications/core/communication.md

 }
 ```

-- `SUCCESS` : The success is a boolean value that defines the current state of the request on the server.
+- *SUCCESS*

-	- `True` : The request was successfully satisfied.
+  Boolean value that defines the current state of the request processing on the server. `True` if the request was processed withour errors, `False` otherwise.

-	- `False` : There was an error during the processing of the request.
+- *MESSAGE*

-- `MESSAGE` : The additional information coming along with the success of the response.
+  The additional information coming along with the response.
+It can be anything that explains what happened on the server side if an error occured or not (see the 'Error handling' point below).

-It can be anything that explains what happened on the server side (see the 'Error handling' point below).
+- *DATA*

-- `DATA` : The data section, reserved for returned parameters.
+  The data section, reserved for parameters returned by the server after the request processing.

 ## Error handling